 The parallelization strategy is defined by the physical characteristics of the ocean model.
 Second order finite difference schemes lead to local discrete operators that depend at the very most on one neighbouring point.
-The only non-local computations concern the vertical physics (implicit diffusion, 1.5 turbulent closure scheme, ...) (delocalization over the whole water column), and the solving of the elliptic equation associated with the surface pressure gradient computation (delocalization over the whole horizontal domain).
+The only non-local computations concern the vertical physics (implicit diffusion, turbulent closure scheme, ...) (delocalization over the whole water column), and the solving of the elliptic equation associated with the surface pressure gradient computation (delocalization over the whole horizontal domain).
 Therefore, a pencil strategy is used for the data sub-structuration: the 3D initial domain is laid out on local processor memories following a 2D horizontal topological splitting.
 Each sub-domain computes its own surface and bottom boundary conditions and has a side wall overlapping interface which defines the lateral boundary conditions for computations in the inner sub-domain.
 The overlapping area consists of the two rows at each edge of the sub-domain.
 After a computation, a communication phase starts: each processor sends to its neighbouring processors the update values of the points corresponding to the interior overlapping area to its neighbouring sub-domain (i.e. the innermost of the two overlapping rows).
-The communication is done through message passing.
-Usually the parallel virtual language, PVM, is used as it is a standard language available on nearly all MPP computers.
-More specific languages (i.e. computer dependant languages) can be easily used to speed up the communication, such as SHEM on a T3E computer.
-The data exchanges between processors are required at the very place where lateral domain boundary conditions are set in the mono-domain computation (§III.10-c): the lbc_lnk routine which manages such conditions is substituted by mpplnk.F or mpplnk2.F routine when running on an MPP computer (key_mpp_mpi defined).
-It has to be pointed out that when using the MPP version of the model, the east-west cyclic boundary condition is done implicitly, whilst the south-symmetric boundary condition option is not available.
+The communication is done through the Message Passing Interface (MPI).
+The data exchanges between processors are required at the very place where lateral domain boundary conditions are set in the mono-domain computation : the lbc\lnk routine (found in lbclnk.F90 module)